steDamiano/anf-siren-identification/README.md

 # anf-siren-identification
-Respository for the ANF-Based Siren Identification System
+This repository contains code for the paper
+"Frequency Tracking Features for Data-Efficient Deep Siren Identification"

+**The repository is currently under preparation**